michaelruocco/http-client/README.md

 ## Testing

-When testing you can make use of the FakeGttpClient, this allows you to set up canned responses as well as inspect any requests set into it.
+When testing you can make use of the FakeHttpClient, this allows you to set up canned responses as well as inspect any requests set into it.
 To test a simple PUT request we can use the fake client to assert on the request body: